lorinkoz/django-pgschemas/docs/troubleshooting.rst

 It is possible to define a static tenant whose name clashes with an existing dynamic tenant.
-This is especially true for the clone reference, which can be added as an afterthought, in order to speed up dynamic tenant creation.
+This is especially true for the clone reference, which can be added as an afterthought in order to speed up dynamic tenant creation.
 It is also possible to create a dynamic tenant with a name already present in the static tenant configuration.